thib1984/ytdlmusic/README.md

 - install python3 for your system #no python2!
 - install pip3 for your system #or pip if pip3 does not exist
-- optional : install ffmpeg for your system if you want use mp3 format (ogg if not)
+- optional : install ffmpeg for your system if you want to use mp3 format (ogg if not)

 ## installation